catseye/The-Dossier/article/Blurry Memories of DOS Programming.md

 But if you want to do things like load and save files, then using DOS will be much easier than e.g. writing your own filesystem routines.
-And if you're using a language other than assembler, your compiler might insert code which uses DOS anyway and would be a bother to work around.
+And if you're using a language other than assembler, your compiler might insert code which uses DOS anyway, and it might be more painful to work around that than to just live with it.

 In either case, under the hood, everything you do with the system will be done by invoking an interrupt.
 This is, if you ask me,